This content is excerpted from EyeNet’s MIPS 2022: A Primer and Reference; also see the Academy’s MIPS hub page

 Not all PI measures have exclusions.
 There is no exclusion for the Provide Patients Electronic Access to Their Health Information measure, which CMS has described as “the crux” of the PI performance category.

-There also is no exclusion for the new HIE Bi-Directional Exchange measure, but you can opt to report the two Support Electronic Referral Loops measures instead.
+There also is no exclusion for the new HIE Bi-Directional Exchange measure, but you can opt to report (or claim exclusions for) the two Support Electronic Referral Loops measures instead.

 The Performance Period for PI Is At Least 90 Days